-From the general practice to the ICU, listening to lung sounds can tell you a great deal about a patient and their relative health.
-However, knowing the difference between rales, a crackle, and a wheeze is sometimes still a confusing proposition for many health professionals, especially new grads.
+From general practice to the intensive care unit, listening to lung sounds can tell you a great deal about a patient and their relative health.
+However, knowing the difference between rales, a crackle and a wheeze is sometimes still a confusing proposition for many health professionals, especially new graduates.

-Part of the reason for that is that some of the language is interchangeable (for instance, crackles and rales).
+Part of the reason for this is that some of the language used is interchangeable (for instance, crackles and rales).

 Knowing how to correctly identify adventitious breath sounds can tell you, and the other members of the care team, a lot about a patient’s condition.

-What was once called ‘rhonchi’ are now mostly referred to as sonorous wheezes (though the terms are still used interchangeably).
-Sonorous wheezes are named thusly because they have a snoring, gurgling quality to them, or similar to a low-pitched moan, more prominent on exhalation.
+What were once called ‘rhonchi’ are now mostly referred to as sonorous wheezes (though the terms are still used interchangeably).
+Sonorous wheezes are named thusly because they have a snoring, gurgling quality to them or are similar to a low-pitched moan, more prominent on exhalation.

 Sonorous wheezes are caused by blockages to the main airways by mucous secretions, lesions or foreign bodies.
-Pneumonia, chronic bronchitis and cystic fibrosis are patient populations that commonly present with rhonchi.
+Pneumonia, chronic bronchitis and cystic fibrosis are conditions that commonly present with rhonchi.

 Coughing can sometimes temporarily clear this breath sound and alter its quality.

 Formerly referred to as simply ‘wheezes’, sibilant wheezes are very closely related to the sonorous wheeze.
-Sibilant wheezes differ to sonorous wheezes as they are a higher-pitched, shrill, continuous whistling sound, occurring when the airway becomes obstructed and narrowed.
-These are the typical wheezes heard when listening to an asthmatic patient.
+Sibilant wheezes differ from sonorous wheezes as they are a higher-pitched, shrill, continuous whistling sound, occurring when the airway becomes obstructed and narrowed.
+These are the typical wheezes heard when listening to a patient with asthma.

 Crackles are also known as alveolar rales and are the sounds heard in a lung field that has fluid in the small airways.
-The sound crackles create are fine, short, high-pitched, intermittently crackling sounds.
+Crackles create fine, short, high-pitched, intermittently crackling sounds.

 The cause of crackles can be from air passing through fluid, pus or mucus.
 It is commonly heard in the bases of the lung lobes during inspiration.